Did you know the island of Manhattan has a whopping 59 distinct neighborhoods?

 Neighborhood #1: West Village

 Located just south of West 14th Street and extending all the way west to the Hudson River, the West Village is always at the very top of the talked-about neighborhoods.
 Among the many ways to spend your time in the West Village are two pop culture icons, the Friends apartment building (at the corner of Bedford and Grove Streets) and the Sex and the City brownstone stoop, must-sees for all visitors and locals alike.
-We also recommend a meander down Hudson River Park, where you will find family-friendly activities like a carousel at Pier 62, a waterpark and the Intrepid Museum, as well as adult-friendly locales like City Vineyard and Grand Banks, an oyster bar aboard an historic schooner.
+We also recommend a meander down Hudson River Park, where you will find family-friendly activities like a carousel at Pier 62, a waterpark and the Intrepid Museum, as well as adult-friendly locales like City Vineyard and Grand Banks, an oyster bar aboard a historic schooner.
 Additionally, the West Village is known for see and be-seen brunch spots like Cafe Cluny, The Butcher’s Daughter and Waverly Inn.

 Architectural Style: Quaint, brownstone/townhouses and tree lined streets (think Sex and the City)